-Intro to Aviation (Year-long) (combined with MS)
+Intro to Aviation (Year-long)

 Students will explore the beginning and future of aviation.
 Included in this course will be a look at the history of airships, aviation companies, aviation pioneers, Federal Aviation Administration, Air Traffic Control, aviation airspace, flight planning and navigation, aviation weather, the future of aviation, and careers in aviation.